Application and Deadlines

 - Information is filled in completely on all application forms in pen.

 - Wheaton Study Abroad Application is submitted with all necessary components.

 - Students have obtained faculty signatures for all course (except those in the database) and have had all major advisor(s) sign for approval of their overall plan of study.

 - Students have requested transcripts from all institutions where college credit has been awarded.
 They should be sent directly to the CGE.

-- 4 passport-sized photographs have been submitted along with the application
+- Passport-sized photographs have been submitted along with the application (depending on the program).

 - The proper number of faculty recommendations have been sent to the Center for Global Education.

 - A resume/CV has been attached if applying to the BU Internship programs.

 - All program-specific materials have been completed and submitted with the Wheaton Study Abroad Application.

 Academic Credit Requirements for Overseas Internships and Community Service